bryanzanr/triple/README.md

 6. Most of the variable is styled in snake case (best practice in this programming language).
 7. Each of the entity will have their own implementation (Model & Controller).
 8. The sleep records can be edited thorugh PATCH instead of PUT API if it's only a single attribte (despite both are supported).
+9. Pagination using kaminari and cache using internal memory for development and should use redis in production environment as it's stated in the configuration.

 More detailed information can be found [here](BE%20interview%20homework_v2%20(1)%20(2)%20(1).pdf) or in the source code itself (above each of the method / function).